Co-Evolution-Based Metal-Binding Residue Prediction with Graph Neural Networks: Introduction

-To address these limitations, we introduce \texttt{MBGNN} (\underline{M}etal-\underline{B}inding \underline{G}raph \underline{N}eural \underline{N}etwork), a new co-evolution-based method for predicting metal-binding residues and their corresponding metal types with a focus on CHED residues. \texttt{MBGNN} links co-evolved CHED residue pairs by identifying common residues and constructs co-evolved residue networks to leverage their overall structure for improved predictions.
-To learn an effective representation for each residue within its associated co-evolved network, we employ graph representation learning, particularly graph neural networks (GNNs)\cite{khoshraftar2024survey, velivckovic2023everything, corso2024graph}.
-GNNs enable the capture of the topological structure of co-evolutionary relationships, thereby improving the detection of metal-binding residues and the classification of metal types while overcoming the limitations of traditional motif-matching methods.
-To enhance the performance in metal-binding and metal-type prediction, we implement an $M$-fold ensemble strategy, which mitigates the imbalance between metal-binding and non-binding residues, as well as among residues associated with different metal types.
-We evaluate \texttt{MBGNN} against co-evolution-based models, as well as sequence-based models.
-The comparisons demonstrate that \texttt{MBGNN} significantly improves overall performance, particularly in the precision of detecting metal-binding residues.
+To address these limitations, we introduce the Metal-Binding Graph Neural Network (MBGNN), a new co-evolution-based method for predicting metal-binding residues and their corresponding metal types with a focus on CHED residues.
+Unlike previous methods that analyze residue pairs in isolation or rely on fixed motifs, MBGNN connects co-evolved CHED residue pairs through shared residues to construct co-evolved residue networks.
+These networks capture the overall structural relationships among residues.
+We apply graph neural networks (GNNs) \cite{khoshraftar2024survey, velivckovic2023everything, corso2024graph} to learn effective residue representations from these networks, enabling the model to capture complex co-evolutionary dependencies and thereby improve metal-binding residue identification and metal-type classification beyond traditional motif-matching methods.
+To further enhance performance, we implement an $M$-fold ensemble strategy that makes the model less sensitive to class imbalance between binding and non-binding residues, as well as across different metal types.
+Experimental results demonstrate that MBGNN substantially outperforms existing co-evolution-based and sequence-based baselines, particularly in the precision of metal-binding residue and metal-type prediction.

-\section{METHODOLOGY}
+The remainder of this paper is organized as follows.
+Section~\ref{sec:method} presents the MBGNN pipeline, including the construction of co-evolved residue networks, the metal-binding and metal-type predictors, and the $M$-fold ensemble strategy.
+Section~\ref{sec:experiments} describes the datasets and the implementation details, introduces the baseline methods, and reports comparative performance results, sensitivity analysis, and ablation studies.
+Finally, Section~\ref{sec:conclusion} summarizes our findings and outlines future research directions.

+\section{Methodology}

-\texttt{MBGNN}'s pipeline consists of three main components: ``\textit{Co-evolved Residue Network Construction}'', ``\textit{Metal-binding Predictor}'', and ``\textit{Metal-type Predictor}''.
-In this section, we provide a detailed discussion of each component, as well as the ensemble strategy used to enhance prediction performance.
-Fig. \ref{fig:visualabstract} shows an overview of \texttt{MBGNN}'s pipeline.
+MBGNN's pipeline consists of three main components: Co-evolved residue network construction, metal-binding residue identification, and metal-type classification.
+In this section, we introduce each component and the ensemble strategy.
+Figure \ref{fig:visualabstract} shows an overview of MBGNN's pipeline.